oroinc/documentation/user_guide/channel_guide1.rst

 Managing Channels from the Grid
 --------------------------------

-Once a channel has been saved created it will appear in the Channels grid.
+Once a channel has been saved, it will appear in the Channels grid.
 A number of options is available for each Channel instance in the grid.
 Hover the mouse to *...* column to see them: